News About PFAs

 Maine implemented a law in 2021 which sets 20 parts per trillion (ppt) as the limit for any one or the sum of six analytes sampled after water treatment and before distribution to customers.

 On March 14, 2023, EPA released a proposed rule that, if finally adopted, will mean that the Riverside wells exceed the proposed standards of 4 parts per trillion for both PFOA and PFOS.
 The Board reviewed the proposed rule and directed management to begin the process to determine how to remove PFAS from the wells on the east side of the river.
-That work is ongoing now and will continue through the summer of 2024.
+A project began in 2023 to monitor water from the two Riverside wells through a 'pilot project' that measured the effectiveness of different treatment options.
+The data from the pilot project is being compiled now.
+A report that will guide treatment decisions is expected in early 2025.

 Read more about PFAS in the January, 2024 article in Undark that discusses Augusta's PFAS journey.